Tips for Sellers Before Closing

 - Don't be surprised if you begin to receive mail from your buyer, particularly insurance paperwork

 Some towns require that a city inspector inspect the home prior to closing, some require a water inspection, or any other number of municipal requirements.
 If you are not sure, call me, your attorney, or your village hall to comply.
 Make sure you have enough time to meet this requirement.
+In particular Wauconda and Island Lake have these inspections requirements.

 Your buyer will do a final walk through prior to closing.
 It is best for everyone if this occurs after you are 100% moved out and the home is in broom-clean condition.
 But, sometimes we can't get everything scheduled that way and we will work with your buyer's agent to make as smooth a transition as possible.
 Remember, once we go to the closing table, the house will be turned over to your buyer.
 You must be out of the house before then.
 Plan accordingly.